nchavez1/classes/class-03/README.md

 ## Browsers are asynchronous

-Rather than locking up while the file is downloading, browsers download asynchronously.
+Browsers download asynchronously.
+Otherwise, they'd lock up during file downloads.
 This complicates things.
-The typical way (old fashioned way?) for JavaScript to handle asynchronous loads is with callback functions.
+The typical way (old-fashioned way?) for JavaScript to handle asynchronous loads is with callback functions.
 For example, early versions of D3.js (before observablehq.com existed) would load USGS GeoJSON earthquakes with something like this: